JakobUnterholzner/carbon-stocks-and-disasters/README.md

 ```

 ### Compiles and minifies for production
-This command will create a /dist folder in your project and output compiled files (html, js, css etc.) that you can upload to the Almighty server
+This command will create a /dist folder in your project and output compiled files (html, js, css etc.).
 ```
 npm run build
 ```